-3.2.2 Snapshot Proposals
+3.2.3 Snapshot Proposals

-The Snapshot programs are specifically solicited to provide a substantial number of hours of unconstrained, lower data volume science that can be easily scheduled to fill gaps in the schedule introduced by the existing highly constrained ES programs.
-The maximum AOR length for Snapshot proposals is one hour and only full-array/HDR observations with frame times ≥ 12 seconds or sub-array observations ≥ 0.4 seconds can be proposed.
+Snapshot proposals are solicited in all science categories.
+Snapshot programs are specifically solicited to provide a substantial number of hours of unconstrained, lower data volume science that can be easily scheduled to fill gaps in the schedule introduced by the existing highly constrained ES and GO programs.
+There must be no observational constraints imposed on the proposed observations.
+The maximum AOR length for Snapshot proposals is one hour and only full-array/HDR observations with frame times ≥ 12 seconds or sub-array observations with frame times ≥ 0.4 seconds can be proposed.
 The limitations on frame times are designed to select lower data volume programs to facilitate data volume management.
 During the warm mission Spitzer has one downlink opportunity per day, compared to two during the cryogenic mission.
 The data volume generated by two channels of IRAC is, on average, $\sim 60\%$ of that generated by all four channels.
 Therefore managing the volume of data that can be stored on board between downlinks provides constraints on the scheduling.